Brandon John

-Evan Brandon John (born January 5, 1995) is a Canadian professional soccer player who plays as a centre-back for Atlético Ottawa.
+Evan Brandon John (born January 5, 1995) is a Vincentian footballer who plays as a centre-back for the Saint Vincent and the Grenadines national team.

 Club career

 Early career

 In 2012, John played with SC Toronto in the Canadian Soccer League.
 He was part of the Toronto FC Academy program before joining German club FC Erzgebirge Aue where he played for their under-23 team.

 Seattle Sounders FC 2

 On April 29, 2016, he signed with USL club Seattle Sounders FC 2.
 He made his debut for the club two days later in a 1–1 draw against Oklahoma City Energy.
 In August 2016, John announced that he had torn his ACL and would be out for the rest of the 2016 season.
 He made a total of nine appearances that year.

 Vaughan Azzurri

 In 2017, John played for League1 Ontario side Vaughan Azzurri, making twelve league appearances.

 SIMA Águilas

 In 2018, John played for American USL League Two side SIMA Águilas, making eight appearances.